 Measure and benchmark

 Using SocialClimb’s demographic reporting features, you can compare your results to best practices to identify areas for improvement.
-You can make goals, track your progress, and create reports to submit for full compensation or to meet government regulations.
+You can make goals, track your progress, and create reports to submit for full compensation or to meet government equity of care regulations.

 Here are some of the benchmarking things you can do with SocialClimb’s demographic reports: